Upper endoscopy

 Stomach endoscopy

-• a gastroscopy or gastrointestinal endoscopy looks inside the gullet (oesophagus), stomach and duodenum (the first part of the small bowel)
+• A gastroscopy or gastrointestinal endoscopy looks inside the oesophagus, stomach and duodenum (the first part of the small bowel).
+This is also called an oesophago-gastroduodenoscopy or OGD.

 • an enteroscopy looks further into the small bowel to the jejunum and ileum.